camunda/camunda-optimize-examples/README.md

 ### Getting Started with Decision Import Plugins

-Analogously to the variable import plugins, you can hook into the decision instandce import to enrich, filter or modify the input and output decision variables.
+Analogously to the variable import plugins, you can hook into the decision instance import to enrich, filter or modify the input and output decision variables.
 [More information here.](https://docs.camunda.org/optimize/latest/technical-guide/plugins/decision-import/)

 | Name                                                                                                   | Support from Version | Keywords                |
 | -------------------------------------------------------------------------------------------------------|----------------------|-------------------------|